anand-devx/chatbot/backend/README.md

 ## 🛡 Auth Note

-JWT will be returned after successful registration (if implemented).
-Store this in localStorage or cookies on the frontend.
+~~JWT will be returned after successful registration (if implemented).
+Store this in localStorage or cookies on the frontend.~~[Not yet configured for frontend]

 ---